 - During a pregnancy

-- When breaking up a fight
+- Breaking up a fight between two geckos

-- When dealing with an aggressive gecko
+- Dealing with an aggressive gecko

 - When they’re spooked